shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 For example, definitions in the spirit of what I gave above (but, of course, much more robust) would force the AI agent to create a well-defined set of all possible interactions with the database and have tests that thoroughly cover them.

-The central point here is that we will not "continue to write code like we do now plus add AI".
-The specifications, design, coding practices, testing and workflows will change.
-And I think that change will be substantial.

-The main reason I believe this will happen is that any way I look at it, the current common practices will simply make it very hard to implement some of the most important improvements that are coming.
-The easiest way to make AI much more productive is to build the software in a way that "fits" the AI from the ground up.

-But why do we need "frameworks"?
+But why do we need these "frameworks"?
 Well, having each team develop their own AI-compatible practices for their code base is kind of like having each backend team develop their own web framework from low-level http libraries.
 It can be done, but we all understand it's not a good idea.
 It's very expensive and the result will suck most of the time.
-I think it'll be much better if the industry will move to a model where there are common (open source?) frameworks / tools created by experts, and most teams just use a combination of a few standard options.
+I think it'll be much better if the industry will "think of it" a little bit like we think of web development today: there will be common (open source?) frameworks / tool-sets created by experts, and most teams will just use a combination of a few standard options.

 ## A blog series about AI-coding implementation
-In this series of posts, I will try to show in detail why I believe this and what kind of changes I think we can expect.
+In this series of posts, I will try to show in detail why I believe all of this and what kind of changes I think we can expect.

 There will be a bit of high-level exploration, but mostly - we'll dive into concrete, low-level examples: discussing specific ideas / practices that can make AI more productive if they are enforced.